FoundLegacy/zwei-agent-obsidian/README.md

 ### BRAT install (recommended)

 1. install the BRAT plug-in from the external plug-ins page of obsidian settings
-2. Click 'add beta plug-in' in the BRAT settings and paste 'https://github.com/FoundLegacy/zwei-agent-obsidian' as the plug-in source.
+2. Click 'add beta plug-in' in the BRAT settings and paste 'https://github.com/FoundLegacy/zwei-agent-obsidian' as the plug-in source
 3. Enable the plugin in Obsidian Settings → Community Plugins

 ### Manual Installation